Doxuno

 SHARE VALUATION

-Valuation Method: For purposes of any buy-sell transaction, Right of First Refusal exercise, or other share transfer under this Agreement, the shares of the Corporation shall be valued using the following method: Fair Market Value.
+Valuation Method: For any buy-sell transaction, Right of First Refusal exercise, or other share transfer under this Agreement, shares shall be valued by: Fair Market Value.

-Fair Market Value shall be the price at which the shares would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of relevant facts.
-If the parties cannot agree on Fair Market Value within thirty (30) days, the valuation shall be determined by an independent business appraiser (ASA or CVA certified) selected by mutual agreement, or if the parties cannot agree on an appraiser, each party shall select one appraiser and the two appraisers shall select a third, whose determination shall be final and binding.
+Fair Market Value is the price at which the shares would change hands between a willing buyer and a willing seller, neither under compulsion and both reasonably informed (the Revenue Ruling 59-60 standard).
+If the parties cannot agree within thirty (30) days, the value shall be set by an independent business appraiser (ASA or CVA certified) selected by mutual agreement — or, failing agreement, by a third appraiser chosen by each party's appraiser, whose determination is final.

-Discounts for minority interest or lack of marketability shall not be applied in any valuation conducted under this Agreement, unless all parties agree otherwise in writing.
+Discounts for minority interest or lack of marketability shall NOT be applied in any valuation under this Agreement, unless all parties agree otherwise in writing.

 7.